 Private sector climate action and leadership are going to be critical to the transition to a net-zero, resilient future by 2050.
 Businesses have a key role to play in sending strong market signals and scaling innovative solutions to build trust and present credible plans towards a zero-carbon economy, do their part to increase society’s resilience and unlock climate finance, while advocating for a green and just recovery.

 Companies can lead the transition and take ambitious action by engaging with us.

 Innovation and thought leadership

-Launched at COP26 in collaboration with the International Labour Organization and the International Trade Union Confederation, the Just Transition Think Lab will shape and define business leadership on critical issues such as the inequalities deepened by climate change and potential opportunities by engaging companies on resilience, health, and a just transition; social dialogue, good jobs and social implications for workers; and inspire continuous performance improvement across diverse sectors beyond utilities.
+Launched at COP26 in collaboration with the International Labour Organization (ILO) and the International Trade Union Confederation (ITUC), the Just Transition Think Lab will shape and define business leadership on critical issues such as the inequalities deepened by climate change and potential opportunities by engaging companies on resilience, health, and a just transition; social dialogue, good jobs and ESG implications for workers and communities; and inspire continuous performance improvement across sectors.
 It will also address key business challenges and identify good practice across sectors and regions.

 Caring for Climate (UN Global Compact, UNEP and UNFCCC) mobilizes business leaders and convenes the annual high-level meetings on climate change at COP, inviting senior executives of business, industry, finance, civil society, the United Nations and Government to ramp up corporate action.

 Companies play an important role in providing proactive, constructive input for governments to create effective climate policies.
 While making a commitment to sustainability is important, it is also critical to connect the dots between this commitment and your corporate policy positions.
 The Ambition Loop (UN Global Compact, World Resources Institute and We Mean Business) is a positive feedback loop in which bold Government policies and private sector leadership reinforce each other and together take climate action to the next level.